CSE-582-GAN-Group/gzram/README.md

 $ sudo apt install -y liblz4-dev liburing-dev
 ```

 However, sometimes this only installs liburing 2.0, which is not sufficient for ublksrv.
-To install liburing2.2, uninstall the current version, and then install it from source as such
+To install liburing 2.2, uninstall the current version, and then install it from source as such

 ```shell
 $ git clone https://github.com/axboe/liburing.git && cd liburing